dethe/dungeonnights/_posts/2016-12-21-forest-on-the-move.markdown

 Clovis, Talisa, and Chameleon take tusks from the boar (it had four tusks), and Rook guts it (in a rad and metal way) to extract a bezoar stone from the boar's guts.

 ![Bezoar Stone](/images/bezoar.jpg)

+> Special thanks to Sara (Rook) for awesome note-taking!